Blog‹ Back to List

 There are no stupid questions; you only get smarter from asking.
 This will help speed up the process of understanding the topic, rather than trying to figure it out by yourself.
 The other important aspect is having good teachers who are there to help, teach, and encourage, so that students never feel shy or ashamed about asking questions.
 True Learning’s teachers are all MOE-trained, and are picked for being patient and willing to go the extra mile to ensure that students are able to grasp difficult topics.

-If you are interested to enrol your child with us, feel free to call us at 6708 9382 or visit http://www.truelearning.com.sg to learn more!
+If you are interested to enrol your child with us, call us now at 6708 9382 to learn more or click here to leave your enquiry !